7ep/demo/README.md

 * Nulls not allowed by using [Checker Framework](https://checkerframework.org/)
 * Uses [Gretty](https://github.com/akhikhl/gretty) which allows us to hot swap Java code at runtime.

+Its essential goals:
+* Just works, any platform.
+* As simple as possible
+* Minimal system requirements
+* Fast and easy to install and to run
+* High test coverage
+* Multiple business domains
+* Easy to maintain and improve
+* Well documented
+* High performing
+* Illustrates maximum number of techniques
+* Easy to get up to speed

 #### Dependencies:

 * [Java 8](https://www.oracle.com/technetwork/java/javase/overview/java8-2100321.html)